Menu

 • in a way that encourages the adult to participate in financial decision-making and act independently, to the greatest extent possible

-Property Guardians or Co-Decision-Makers
+Rules Specific to Property Guardians or Co-Decision-Makers

-Personal Guardians or Co-decision-Makers
+Rules Specific to Personal Guardians or Co-Decision-Makers

 • withdrawal of life support systems